This activity is jointly provided by Global Education Group and the Minneapolis Radiology and Vascular Research Foundation.

 After completing the program, participants should be able to:

-- Explain the latest treatments and techniques indicated for the treatment of aortic dissection
+- Explain the latest technologies and techniques indicated for the treatment of aortic dissection

 - Recognize the latest treatments and algorithms for acute stroke